 A little about our projects

-In 2020 we are partnered with the San Francisco Department of Public Health (SFDPH), as well as the Crim Fitness Foundation in Flint, Michigan, to train 20 SIY teachers each.
-These individuals will be able to teach SIY to employees and citizens of their respective organization and community, significantly scaling impact across large populations.
+In 2020 we partnered with the San Francisco Department of Public Health (SFDPH), as well as the Crim Fitness Foundation in Flint, Michigan, to train 20 SIY teachers each.
+These individuals will be able to teach SIY to employees and citizens of their respective organizations and community, significantly scaling impact across large populations.
+After an incredible first year with the San Francisco Department of Public Health, we are partnering again to support a new cohort of mindfulness teachers, in partnership with their pioneering Program Innovation Leader of Mindfulness, Trauma and Racial Healing, Jenée Johnson.

-We are also partners with the Circle of Brotherhood in Liberty City, Miami, offering Adaptive Resilience training this year, followed by SIY and Teacher Training next year.
+We were fortunate to partner with the Circle of Brotherhood in Liberty City, Miami, offering Adaptive Resilience training in 2020.
 Circle of Brotherhood is a well-respected community non-profit that provides a range of services to Liberty City and other Miami neighborhoods.
 Notably, they provide sensitivity training to the City of Miami Police, Miami Dade Public Defenders, and other law enforcement organizations across Florida.

-Similarly, we’re partnering with the office of the Los Angeles City Attorney to teach SIY to over 200 employees of 50 various justice agencies across Los Angeles.
+Similarly, we connected with the office of the Los Angeles City Attorney to teach SIY to over 200 employees of 50 various justice agencies across Los Angeles in 2020.
 The office of the City Attorney is a national leader in restorative justice.
 Their Neighborhood Justice program has demonstrated a wide range of positive individual and social outcomes for all parties involved in remediating unlawful acts.

 Want to get involved?
 We welcome your ideas and support.